VirtusLab/scala-cli/website/docs/cookbooks/scala-package.md

 ### Assemblies
-scala-cli `package --assembly` command generate executable `assemblies` or `fat JARs` file.
+Passing `--assembly` to the `package` sub-command generates so-called "assemblies" or "fat JARs".

 ```scala-cli
 scala-cli package --assembly DetectOsApp.scala
 ```

-The Assemblies format also requires that the `java` command be available in` PATH`, but in this case all dependencies are packed into file, so there is no need to automatically download anything before first run.
+Assemblies also require the `java` command to be available in the `PATH`.
+As all dependencies are packaged into the assembly, nothing gets downloaded upon the first run and no internet access is required.

 ```bash
 # Run DetectOsApp on MacOs